-Seafood salad is common in Italian American households especially on Christmas Eve, La Vigilia, and almost always an appetizer on menus of Italian American restaurants.
-As much as the seafood salad is popular in the States, in Italy one is more likely to find a simple salad like this calamari salad containing one kind of fish.
+Seafood salad is common in Italian American households especially on Christmas Eve, La Vigilia, and almost always as an appetizer on menus of Italian American restaurants.
+As much as the seafood salad is popular in the United States, in Italy one is more likely to find a simple salad like this calamari salad containing one kind of fish.
 The most important part of this recipe is not to overcook the calamari.

 - 3 fresh bay leaves

 - The whole peel and juice of 1 lemon

 - 1 1/2 pounds calamari bodies and tentacles, cleaned, and bodies cut in 1/2-inch rings

 - 1 cup pitted green olives, cut in slivers

 - 4 inner stalks celery, with leaves, sliced thin on the bias